Lawsuit against coroner after death of Indigenous child should proceed: appeal court

 Court heard he did, however, ask local police to look into possible drug or alcohol abuse in the family.

 A lower court threw out the case in April 2019 before it went to trial, ruling that it had no reasonable chance of success.
-It found the coroner had acted within his discretion and was not under any legal obligation to attend in person.
+It found the coroner had acted within his discretion and was not under any legal obligation to attend in person, essentially agreeing with the province.

 The family appealed that ruling.